nlscott/marshmallow/README.md

 ##  Examples:

-To print serial number: `puts Marshmallow.serial`
+To print the serial number: `puts Marshmallow.serial`

-To print computer name: `puts Marshmallow.computer_name`
+To print the computer name: `puts Marshmallow.computer_name`

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).